knative/docs/contributing/DOCS-CONTRIBUTING.md

    While a sample might be out of date, it could still provide assistance and help you get up-and-running with certain use-cases.
-If you find that something is not right or contains outdated info, open an of the issue.
-In which case that sample might be fix if bandwidth or resource exists, or taken down and archived into the last release branch where it worked.
+If you find that something is not right or contains outdated info, open an [Issue](https://github.com/knative/docs/issues/new).
+The sample might be fixed if bandwidth or available resource exists, or the sample might be taken down and archived into the last release branch where it worked.

 #### Choosing the correct branch